tonnyed/test-app/README.md

 We repeat - we take absolutely NO responsibility for ANY cost incurred as a result of deploying this application.
 If you believe that there is ANY chance of incurring personal costs in doing so, please use option 2 above.

-Please also see LEGAL.md and LICENSE.md for information related to this application.
+Please also see LICENSE.md for information related to this application.

 ## Obligatory warning